britive/terraform-provider-britive/docs/resources/application.md

 This resource allows you to create and manage applications in Britive.

--> This resource is only supported for the Snowflake, Snowflake Standalone, GCP, GCP Standalone and Google Workspace applications.
+**Note: This resource is only supported for the following applications**
+- Snowflake
+- Snowflake Standalone
+- GCP
+- GCP Standalone
+- Google Workspace
+- AWS
+- AWS Standalone
+- Azure
+- Okta

 ## Example Usage